juangelos/keylined/docs/product.md

 # Keylined

+## Product name

+The name of the product shall be "Keylined".

 ## Product description

 A cool little app written in Rust that gives you an instant input text box and an open microphone to be able to execute commands to use your computer.